 Grace to all who enter. . .

 Every one of us has a story.
 Mine took a holy turn when the Father leaned down to mend a broken child in 1975.
-Rescued out of a desperate time as a young wife with three small children, one fine day my Woodstock lifestyle turned into a dramatic conversion – who says God can’t use strange situations?
+Rescued out of a desperate time as a young wife with three small children, one divine day my Woodstock lifestyle turned into a dramatic conversion – God does work in strange ways.

 So I ask, where do you run when the predators of life come near?

-We all face the everyday small stuff that robs our peace, but then there’s the life-churning events that tries to devour.
-Been there?
-Many times we face despair and hopelessness that creates fear and the temptation to lose courage.
+We all face the everyday small stuff that can steal our peace and joy, but also there is the life-altering events that touch us that can devour.
+Many times when we face despair it creates a fear and we lose courage.
 It’s then we need to look past what we’re seeing . . .

-How can we learn to thrive and not merely survive those times?
+How can we learn to thrive and not merely survive the times?

-The God of heaven.
-He whispers, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living, from the book of Psalms.
-The phrase believed to see has been the holy key to keep me from growing faint along my broken path.
-The One who holds the answer to the yet-to-be answered prayers.
-Psalm 27:13 goes on to say, Be strong and let your heart take courage.
+The God of heaven whispers through the Psalms, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living (:27:13).
+The phrase believed to see has been the holy key to keep me from growing faint along my broken path as I follow the One who holds the answer to the yet-to-be answered prayers.
+It goes on to say, Be strong and let your heart take courage.
 Wait for the Lord.

-So, may I introduce you, one story at a time, to the One who found me in the dark . . .
+So I introduce you to the Star of my story ~ the One who found me in the dark . . .

 Believing to see,